 The direction of this decision, as contained in Ordering Paragraphs, should be clear.
 However, we acknowledge existing Commission processes do not preclude the Applicant from pursuing other procedural venues to pursue its long- term objectives.
 Should the Applicant not be satisfied with the outcome of this decision and wish to file an application in the future for a pipeline replacement of Line 1600, within a different ROW (in a manner consistent with this decision, which has found that it is unnecessary for any such project to exceed 16 inches in diameter or 595 MMcfd when taken together with Line 3010), consistent with Commission precedent, the burden of proof will be on the Applicant.

-In such an application, the Applicants would necessarily be required to provide full documentation for any such new project, including a new PEA, new CEA (Cost Effectiveness Analysis), and PSEP compliance documentation (including responses to SED requests for supplemental information.
+In such an application, the Applicants would necessarily be required to provide full documentation for any such new project, including a new PEA, new CEA (Cost Effectiveness Analysis), and PSEP compliance documentation (including responses to SED requests for supplemental information).
 The new PEA, new CEA, and PSEP compliance documentation must be deemed “complete” by ED and SED, respectively, before the Application could be seriously considered.
 In such an application, the Applicants would also be required to provide a narrative and detailed description of the Applicants’ perspective of the construction impacts of each alignment proposed and why it is superior to the present Line 1600 alignment, and a plan for bridging the supply gap for the period of time (likely minimum 24 to 36 months) that will be required for the application to be litigated at the Commission.
 We would recommend a series of pre-filing meetings and reviews with Energy Division’s CEQA Unit in advance of filing to avoid delay in deeming a new Application complete.

 Should the Applicants wish to pursue this alternative, this action would likely result in further costly delays to Pub.
 Util.
 Code § 958 implementation and years long re-litigation.
 Based on Commission experience with large CPCN applications and related PSEP proceedings, this process would likely involve hearings and take approximately 2 to 3 years or until 2021 to complete, which translates to approximately 9-10 years since Pub.
 Util.
 Code § 958 became effective January 1, 2011.
 Based on this obvious lapse of time, it is imperative that planning for this critical safety work begin immediately.
 In weighing the tradeoffs between the purported benefits of different procedural venues and relative importance of issue areas, the commitment to the Commission’s overarching “safety” objectives should be prioritized.